hoevik/01movieRecommend/README.md

 ## Planned Features
--Make deletebutton work
+*Make deletebutton work
--Make Edit work
+*Make Edit work
--Integrate users
+*Integrate users
--integrate a search form for movies
+*integrate a search form for movies
--Add more features to submit about the movies, like imgs, rating..
+*Add more features to submit about the movies, like imgs, rating..
--connect to app to the imbd-api and display data like poster, ratings, actors and stuff..
+*connect to app to the imbd-api and display data like poster, ratings, actors and stuff..